New Albany officials are apparently considering hiring a lobbyist to represent the city and seek state, federal and other funds for various projects.

 Ward Two Alderman Johnny Anderson called the question a moot point.
 “I see this as a reflection on Tim and his leadership.”
 He said he considers the mayor essentially the CEO for the city, and CEOs he deals with make three times as much as the mayor.
 “I don’t think we need a committee to set salaries.
 That’s our job,” he said.

 Attorney Russell clarified that any committee could not set salaries anyway, but only make recommendations to the board.

 Before adjourning, the board went into executive session to discuss a land matter.
 No action has been reported.

 The aldermen met remotely via Zoom again for health precaution reasons.
-Ward Three Alderman Kevin Dale White was absent.aldermen, lobbying, municipal election, New Albany, salaries, zoning
+Ward Three Alderman Kevin Dale White was absent.lobbying, municipal election, New Albany Board of Aldermen, New Albany MS, salaries, zoning